duckinator/xchat-pronouns/README.markdown

 ## /pronouns

-If you run `/pronouns duckinator`, you should get
+If you run `/pronouns duckinator`, you should get:

 ```
 Pronouns for duckinator: they/them/their.